rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

   oc adm uncordon ${NODE}

-Now that we have the new cassandra pod running, let’s check if the database we previously created is still intact.
+Now that we have the new cassandra pod running, let's check if the database we previously created is still intact.

 In this step, we will check the state of our sample Cassandra database.